 In May of 1985, the Cape Girardeau Police Department was instrumental in establishing and implementing a program to provide financial assistance to senior citizens that experienced property loss or damage as a result of crime committed against them.
 This program, known as the Senior Citizens Victim Crime Fund, was administered by a six-person board consisting of the Chief of Police and five business or community leaders.

-During the early 1990’s, the department began a transition to the philosophy of community-oriented policing by assigning two police officers to work closely with residents and business to identify underlying community problems.
+During the early 1990’s, the department began a transition to the philosophy of community-oriented policing by assigning two police officers to work closely with residents and businesses to identify underlying community problems.
 The response to the concept of community oriented policing by the City of Cape Girardeau was both enthusiastic and promising.
-Within the next ten years, both officers became well known for their work with Cape Girardeau schools, neighborhoods and families.
+Within the next ten years, both officers became well known for their work with Cape Girardeau schools, neighborhoods, and families.

 In July 2013, Wes Blair was appointed the 34th Chief of Police.
 Chief Blair has a diverse background in law enforcement and served as the Assistant Chief in Lancaster, Texas prior to moving to Cape Girardeau.
 Chief Blair also has experience as a Federal Air Marshal and Border Patrol Agent.
 Earlier in his career, he served Lancaster as a patrol, training, and communications officer.
 He holds a Master Peace Officer Proficiency certification from the Texas Commission on Law Enforcement Officer Standards and Education and is an FBI National Academy graduate.
 Chief Blair holds a Masters of Public Administration from the University of Texas at Arlington and earned a bachelor's degree in organizational leadership from Mountain State University.

 Today, the Cape Girardeau Police Department consists of 75 sworn police officers, 27 full-time civilian employees and a Reserve Unit who are responsible for a myriad of police activities ranging from patrol to nuisance abatement.
 The Cape Girardeau Police Department is operating on an annual budget of approximately 6.5 million dollars.
 The Cape Girardeau Police Department has evolved from a 2-person police department in the early 1900’s to a police agency serving a community of approximately 38,500 citizens.
 It is estimated that, during the day, there are over 100,000 people in the City on a daily basis.
 This includes people who commute from other communities to Cape Girardeau to attend school, work, or for recreational activities.
-Cape Girardeau Police Department continued to witness the rapid change in technology, which not only provided wonderful tools for policing, but also changed the complexity of crime through over the internet.
+Cape Girardeau Police Department continued to witness the rapid change in technology, which not only provided wonderful tools for policing, but also changed the complexity of crime over the internet.

 Officers and employees of the Cape Girardeau Police Department find themselves looking back at the proud historical accomplishments of those served, with hopeful visions of a better Cape Girardeau through “Service, Pride and Integrity,” the values of the Cape Girardeau Police Department.